ad

 2nm Manufacturing Process

-Current yield rates for the Exynos 2600 are around 60%, which means about 60% of chips produced on each wafer are functional.
-Samsung considers this "good enough" for mass production.
-Samsung has reportedly secured around 25% of Galaxy S26 series chip orders.
-The rest go to Qualcomm since the Ultra model will use Snapdragon globally.
+Current yield rates for the Exynos 2600 are reportedly around 60%, which Samsung considers good enough for mass production.
+Samsung has secured about 25% of Galaxy S26 series chip orders, while Qualcomm covers the rest, mainly for the Ultra model.

 No Active Polls